 A note from the CSCW 21 general co-chairs, virtual participation task force, and equity and accessibility co-chairs

-We are pleased to announce that Clowdr will be the primary online platform for CSCW 21.
+We are pleased to announce that Clowdr (now Midspace) will be the primary online platform for CSCW 21.
 After carefully considering many other options, gathering preferences and requirements from the organizing committee members, meeting with other conference chairs, participating in demos and discussing our priorities, our Virtual Participation Task Force felt Clowdr was our best option.
 This post explains how we got here.

 For starters, just as no physical conference is in the perfect city or at the perfect hotel, no online platform will be a perfect solution.
 Planning an event like CSCW necessarily means making hard choices while doing our best to balance many competing interests, preferences, abilities and perspectives.
 CSCW 2020 used Clowdr as its virtual conference platform and we collected feedback from attendees about what worked well and what didn’t.
 Since then, their team has put in a great deal of effort and we all agree that the current version dramatically improves almost every aspect of the conference experience.
 It’s still not perfect, although, after reviewing and comparing several alternatives, its current version is the solution that best enables us to meet the largest combination of our most pressing requirements.